 All teachers work very closely together on curriculum planning to ensure continuity and progression throughout the school.
 Within each class there is a mixture of whole class, group and individual teaching.
 With a wide age range in each class very special attention is paid to differentiated work for the children and we have the benefit of being able to group the children according to ability and not just age.
 The teachers are all experienced and skilled at differentiating work so that all children are stretched to the best of their abilities no matter what age.

 There is a well-stocked library area with online access facilities, a wide range of cutting-edge technology equipment including desktops, tablets and iPads.
 Outside the building is a hard surface playground with play equipment.
 The village hall, immediately adjacent to the school, is used for many aspects of school life, including P.E., assemblies, teaching and for school concerts and performances.
 Adjacent to the school on the other side is the allotment area, on an island upon the pond.
 This is used weekly and is the main facility for us to run our inspiring Forest School.
 The school also frequents the local church, St Mary’s (500m away), for services, concerts and festivals.

-Miss Lindsay, the Headteacher, has overall responsibility for Bishopstone CE School and also teaches in both classes allowing a knowledgable relationship with the children.
+Miss Lindsay, the Headteacher, has overall responsibility for Bishopstone CE School and also teaches in both classes allowing a knowledgable working relationship with the children.

-Other staff members include our teaching support staff – Mrs Perkins, Mrs Sherwood and Mrs Warrick.
+Other staff members include our teaching support staff – Mrs Perkins, Mrs Tylee and Mrs Warrick.
 Mrs Tremlin is based in the school office working Monday-Thursday.
 A small staff but at Bishopstone we all work together as a team, ensuring the children get the very best from their day.
 Your child’s progress is our main priority and we will ensure that they reach their full potential whilst at Bishopstone.